| |

 such

-sense cannot be in the Divine, in which there is no this opposition, but there is a complete unity of self-consciousness and essence, act and fact, self-positing and self-determination, self-consciousness and self-knowledge or self-revelation.
-The divinity in this sense is on the other side of the
+a complete unity of self-consciousness and essence, act and fact, self-positing and self-determination, self-consciousness and self-knowledge and self-revelation.

 opposition